-- 8. Continue ongoing trail support of regional trail stakeholders like the Blackstone Heritage Corridor and Wachusett Greenways to expand and complete the MCRT, Blackstone River Bikeway, SNETT, and BWALT Ongoing - Assessed the status of major regional trail corridors by community and prepared a gap analysis with actionable items at the local level.
-This analysis will provide the foundation for the Regional Trail Plan 3rdth Quarter - 10.
-Work with local communities to identify potential trail corridors to address the gaps in the regional trail network, support feasibility efforts, public engagement, among other local needs Ongoing - 11.
-Support RCCP staff in their facilitation of trail related work and projects, such as the Trails Accessibility and Inclusion Toolkit and other related trail discussions and technical capacity needs Ongoing
+- Continued ongoing trail support of regional trail stakeholders like the Blackstone Heritage Corridor and Wachusett Greenways to expand and complete the MCRT, Blackstone River Bikeway, SNETT, BWALT, and Charles Headwaters Greenway - Ongoing - Assessed the status of major regional trail corridors by community and prepared a gap analysis with actionable items at the local level.
+This analysis will provide the foundation for the connectivity analysis for the Regional Pedestrian Plan - 3rdth Quarter, FFY 2026 - Worked with local communities to identify potential trail corridors to address the gaps in the regional trail network, support feasibility efforts, and public engagement, among other local needs - Ongoing - 11.
+Supported RCCP staff in their facilitation of trail-related work and projects, such as the Trails Accessibility and Inclusion Toolkit and other related trail discussions and technical capacity needs - Ongoing